 Advance payment is one of the crucial things a homebuyer comes across while striking a deal for a real estate property.
-Advance payment for the purchase of flat safeguards buyers’ interests.
+Advance payment for purchase of property safeguards buyers’ interests.

 The property comes with many other supplementary costs such as costs incurred towards legally transferring the asset to the name.
-A real estate developer may ask the buyer for advance payment in various forms.
+A developer may ask the buyer for an advance fee in real estate in various forms.

-So, what if a real estate developer asks the buyer for advance payment and what a buyer should know about such situations?
+So, what if a real estate developer asks the buyer for a housing advance payment and what a buyer should know about such situations?

 Booking amount or token money